zed-alpha/shadow-gadgets/README.md

 the shadow automatically animates and transforms along with its target, and it will handle moving itself to any new parents, should the target be moved.

-It is hoped that that simple usage should cover most cases.
-For those setups that might be problematic, the library offers a few other configuration properties as possible fixes.
+It is hoped that the base features will cover most cases.
+For those setups that might be problematic, the library offers a few other configuration properties as possible remedies.

 ### Limitations and recourses